Healthy Homes Assessment Mahora

 Insulation Mahora

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The "R" stands for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
 The more high the R-value, higher the standard of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3